keystone-enclave/keystone-demo/docs/Building-and-Running.rst

 ---------------

 You'll first need to copy the relevant files into the qemu image.
-The easiest way to do this is to use the sdk's copy-tests functionality.
+The easiest way to do this is to use the top-level make.

 ::

    cp *.riscv server_eapp/server_eapp.eapp_riscv ../sdk/bin/
-   cd ../sdk/
+   cd ../../
-   make copy-tests
+   make
-   cd ../keystone-demo
+   cd keystone-demo

 The easiest way to run the demo on qemu is to run both the enclave host and the trusted client on qemu, and communicate over loopback.